jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 which does some small syntax transformation.
 The `≡⟨ {! taneb !} ⟩` is a missing step, called a hole.
 In this case we request taneb[^ring-solver], to figure out what goes here.
-In `3`, we're summoning the proves from `x` and `y` adders to be used in the composition proof later.
+In `3`, we're summoning the proves from the `x` and `y` adders to use in the proof later.
 We're making a bigger proof out of smaller ones.

 [^ring-solver]: Nathan, a magical ring solver, or flesh and blood person, whichever interpretation suits you better.

-If this proof is incorrect, you'll get a compile error.[^incorrectness] Note that this is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation through dependent types.
+If this proof is incorrect, you'll get a compile error.[^incorrectness] This is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation through dependent types.
-This is a big step in terms off correctness compared to property tests.
+This is a big step up in terms off correctness compared to property tests.
 No longer can you have stochastic issues like insufficient sampling, or biased distributions.
 Furthermore smaller proves compose into larger ones (with the right design).
-We can see that for example with `x-proof` in the above block. but in fact every step between `≡⟨ ⟩` is a prove being re-used. which comes straight from the implementation.
+We can see that for example with `x-proof` in the above block.
+Not just that, but every step between `≡⟨ ⟩` is a prove being re-used.
 Property tests however aren't as composable as proves.
 A value generator may be re-used, however care must be taken the sampling and bias doesn't become unacceptable.